 Their days are filled with many sensory experiences as they look at themselves and talk about their eyes, hair, muscles, etc. In addition to individualized papers and art projects, we have activity days.
 These are the times when the teacher works with each child on fine and gross motor skills such as how to do puzzles or lace a shoe.
 Although every day may not produce a craft or paper, be assured that their teacher works individually with each child on various activities.

-The three-year-olds settle into the routine of school very nicely.
+The three-year-old’s will also begin in to settle into their daily school routine.
 Because apples, school, teachers, and September seem to go together, the threes begin the year with a quick look at apples.
 They will learn about Johnny Appleseed, eat, paint, and color apples.
 It is an extremely fun unit and gives the children a chance to experiment with many different mediums.
 This will be followed by an in- depth study of shapes and colors.
-The children will paint, cut, crayon and eat a variety of shapes and colors.
+The children will paint, cut, color and eat a variety of shapes and colors.
 The grand finale will be a Shape and Color Hunt.
 (Similar to an Easter Egg Hunt only we hunt paper shapes, not eggs).

-Mrs. Sandra’s pre-kindergarten class will also be doing a quick review of the alphabet and consonant sounds.
+Mrs. Sandra and Ms. Patrice’s pre-kindergarten classes will also be doing a quick review of the alphabet and consonant sounds.
 One of the advantages of beginning the year with an alphabet overview is the opportunity it gives the teacher to assess fine motor skills and strengthen cutting and gluing abilities.
-They will also be sending home a ABC calendar and snack sheet for the month.
+They will also be sending home an ABC calendar and snack sheet for the month.

 Mrs. Hobbs and Ms. Cole in our kindergarten class will spend most of September studying the history of transportation.
 The unit is divided into three areas—land, sea, and air.
 Of course, once we blast off into space, we have a wonderful astronaut party complete with “space” food!
 For those new to Bellamy, we might as well let you know now—we are very definitely a party school.
 It’s one of our ways to keep learning a wonderful and memorable experience.